lukso-network/tools-lukso-cli-deprecated/docs/cli_network_validator_describe.md

 ### Options

 ```
+  -b, --beaconapi string   endpoint of beacon api
+  -e, --epoch int          epoch to be described - if left out it is the head epoch (default -1)
   -h, --help               help for describe
+  -k, --key string         validator key to be described - keep empty to describe your validators defined in keystore
 ```

 ### Options inherited from parent commands